-This combination (often called an Inward Outward Combination Block) could be used against two separate incoming strikes, but is more frequently used against a single strike.
-This proves to be most effective when the Ura Chudan Uke is combined with center rotation to move both the opponent’s center away, and to bring your center so it is focused directly on your opponent.
+This combination (often called an Inward Outward Combination Block) could be used against two separate incoming strikes but is more frequently used against a single strike.
+This proves to be most effective when the Ura Chudan Uke is combined with center rotation to move both the opponent’s center away and to bring your center so it is focused directly on your opponent.
 Adding a vertical component (either up or down) to the blocking movements will also add a level of increased manipulation that will further work to destroy your opponent’s structure.
-In general you should strive to have blocks operate in all three dimensions to establish dominance and control of your opponent from the onset.
+In general, you should strive to have blocks operate in all three dimensions to establish dominance and control of your opponent from the onset.

 Chudan Uke – Age Uke

-This is Keiretsu combination commonly called an Inward Upward Combination Block and is very similar to the prior blocking combination, except that the second block is an Age Uke instead of an Ura Chudan Uke.
-Otherwise the blocks are quite similar.
+This is a Keiretsu combination commonly called an Inward Upward Combination Block and is very similar to the prior blocking combination, except that the second block is an Age Uke instead of an Ura Chudan Uke.
+Otherwise, the blocks are quite similar.
 Again, rotational delivery and center rotation are essential concepts that should be used whenever this blocking combination is employed.

 The Double Outward Extended block is roughly the equivalent of doing an Outward Extended Block with both arms simultaneously.
-Generally both harms come together (or slightly cross) at your center line and then extend up and outward at the same time.
+Generally, both harms come together (or slightly cross) at your center line and then extend up and outward at the same time.
 Using rotational delivery your hands will complete the blocks with both palms facing your opponent.
 This combination is often used to thwart an incoming grab attempt or to interrupt a Morote Ken Tsuki.
 Both hands should utilize rotational delivery as they are employed.

 It should be noted that the general movement of this block will often impart an outward rotational movement into your opponent’s outstretched arms.
 If the opponent continues and amplifies this movement they are likely to arrive at a Morote Ura Ken Tsuki to your face.
-For this reason it is recommended that this block should either be limited in its outward movement or include a structural destabilization aspect that would disrupt this outcome (for example, also pressing forward into the opponent’s upper arms or pulling down on his or her forearms).
+For this reason, it is recommended that this block should either be limited in its outward movement or include a structural destabilization aspect that would disrupt this outcome (for example, also pressing forward into the opponent’s upper arms or pulling down on his or her forearms).
 There are several different disruptive patterns that you might consider.
 Experiment to see if you can discover some of them for yourself.

 Morote Ura Chudan Shuto Uke